Snapchat, the app that gave life to social media stories, is an exceptional platform for sharing temporary media.

 Snapchat lets you see your viewers, but Snapchat doesn’t let you know who replayed it as the owner of the story.
 No one’s going to find out if you replayed a story.
-However, if you replay a private snap, the other person will get a notification of your replay.
+However, if you replay a private snap, the other person will be notified of your replay.

-Quite often, skipping through the entire list of stories (we all do it!), something catches your eye, and you replay the story.
+Quite often, skipping through the entire list of stories (we all do it!), something catches your eye, and you replay it.

 We will walk you through the Snapchat Story feature – how to see and restrict viewers and how to see if someone took a screenshot of your Story.